 Suppose we don’t use a distributed lock to coordinate T1 and T2, both T1 and T2 try to update X.

-After step 2, ideally T1 should update cache to 1, but if something like a JVM full gc happens in T1 meanwhile T2 updates cache and write X to the latest value 2, then T1 will write its stale value 1 to X in the cache.
+After step 2, ideally, T1 should update the cache to 1, but if something like a JVM full GC happens in T1 meanwhile T2 updates cache and write X to the latest value 2, then T1 will write its stale value 1 to X in the cache.
 This is similar to the concurrency problem mentioned before, but this happens more likely, it doesn’t require two concurrent cache misses which is rare.

-You can also use a CAS write to ensure order.
-Each time you update database you retrieve the version back (you can make it by Oracle sequence, simulating sequence in MySQL, distributed incremental key, lock the row to retrieve result), then only update cache if the version you have is higher than the version in cache to prevent step 5 to happen.
+You can also use a CAS write with version check to ensure order, as we have demonstrated that in the last section.
+Each time you update the database you retrieve the version back (you can make it by Oracle sequence, simulating sequence in MySQL, distributed incremental key, lock the row to retrieve result), then only update the cache if the version of the incoming request is higher than the version in the cache to prevent step 5 to happen.
 Unless T1 pauses for a long time and X expires, which is rare, it should work in most cases.
-This solution is a little complicated and use it only when you really need it.
+This solution is a little complicated and uses it only when you really need it.

 Concurrency with Write-Invalidate and Read-through